-- 75. Unless otherwise specified in this Regulation: - 75.1 subject to sections 76 and 77, the Core 2 module shall not be completed before, but may be completed contemporaneously with the completion of the Core 1 module and the Capstone 1 and Capstone 2 modules shall be completed in sequential order; - the Core 1 and Core 2 modules must be successfully completed, or been exempted from to be eligible to enroll in any elective modules; - two elective modules must be successfully completed, or been exempted from to be eligible to enroll in the capstone modules; and - the Core 1 and Core 2 modules, two elective modules and Capstone 1 and Capstone 2 modules shall be successfully completed, or been exempted from to be eligible to enroll in the CFE. - 76.
+- 75. Unless otherwise specified in this Regulation: - subject to sections 76 and 77, the Core 2 module shall not be completed before, but may be completed contemporaneously with the completion of the Core 1 module and the Capstone 1 and Capstone 2 modules shall be completed in sequential order; - the Core 1 and Core 2 modules must be successfully completed, or been exempted from to be eligible to enroll in any elective modules; - two elective modules must be successfully completed, or been exempted from to be eligible to enroll in the capstone modules; and - the Core 1 and Core 2 modules, two elective modules and Capstone 1 and Capstone 2 modules shall be successfully completed, or been exempted from to be eligible to enroll in the CFE. - 76.
 On or before April 30, 2019, a Student, other than a Student in the Accounting Body Outside Canada (section 9.3), Accounting Body Outside Canada Specified (section 9.4), and Transitional CMA Student (section 9.10) registration categories, who has been granted exemption from the requirement to attend or complete any PEP module and is required to only write the examination(s) of the module, may complete the Core 1, Core 2, and elective modules in any order. - 77.
-Despite section 3.1 of Volume 1 of the CPA Harmonized Education Policies, a Student may only complete the Core 1 and Core 2 modules contemporaneously if they enter the PEP with a minimum grade point average of 75%, or other equivalent alpha or numerical grade, in the core prerequisite courses as defined in the CPA Harmonized Education Policies, and provided that the Core 1 and Core 2 exams are written in the same semester - 78.
-Students with an unsuccessful attempt at a module or examination may be eligible to retake the examination or module in accordance with the CPA Harmonized Education Policies. - 79.
-A Student with an unsuccessful examination attempt for a core or elective module may attempt that examination at a subsequent sitting.
+Despite section 3.1 of Volume 1 of the CPA Harmonized Education Policies, a Student may only complete the Core 1 and Core 2 modules contemporaneously if they enter the PEP with a minimum grade point average of 75%, or other equivalent alpha or numerical grade, in the core prerequisite courses as defined in the CPA Harmonized Education Policies, and provided that the Core 1 and Core 2 exams are written in the same semester.

+- 78. Students with an Unsuccessful Attempt at a module or examination may be eligible to re- take the examination or module in accordance with the CPA Harmonized Education Policies. - 79.
+[Deleted]